open-telemetry/opentelemetry-ebpf-profiler/rust-crates/symblib/README.md

 We then made the following observations:

-- in every stack trace, all[^all] frames except for the last one will always be a return addresses that follow a call
+- in every stack trace, all[^all] frames except for the last one will always be a return address that follows a call
 - only a small fraction of instructions in a typical executables are calls

 Based on these observations, we came up with the idea to: